MicrosoftDocs/azure-stack-docs/azure-managed-lustre/install-rhel-7.md

 You can install a pre-built software package for your OS.
 The following section describes the installation procedures.

-For complete information, see [Connect clients to an Azure Managed Lustre file system (Private preview)](connect-clients.md), including:
+For complete information, see [Connect clients to an Azure Managed Lustre file system](connect-clients.md), including:

 * [Client prerequisites and supported operating systems](connect-clients.md#client-prerequisites)
 * [Installing on a client with existing Lustre client software](connect-clients.md#update-a-lustre-client-to-the-current-version)